MainulDip/iOS-study/apps-mixed-uikit-swiftui/uinavigationcontroller-uikit/first-tab-bar-navigation/README.md

 ### Initial Setup Storyboard:
 Embedding a ViewController in `Tab Bar` will do the magic.
-To further add new controller as one of the `Tab Bar` item, `ctrl + drag` and select `relationship segue`.
+To further add new controller as one of the `Tab Bar` item, `ctrl + drag` and select `relationship segue`.......

 To set a UINavigation Controller as one of the Tab-Bar's item > First embed a (separate) ViewController into UINavigationController > then the same `ctrl + drag` from the `Tab Bar` Controller to `UINavigationController`.......